-The Kent Police Museum is currently under redevelopment.
+The Kent Police Museum is undergoing some exciting changes.

 Kent County Constabulary was formed on 14 January 1857 with 222 officers and men under Chief Constable John Henry Hay Ruxton.
 A former army man in charge of convict ships to the new world, he rented the first police headquarters in Stone Street, Maidstone.